 Homeschooling may not be for everyone, but if these reasons speak to your heart, there’s a good chance homeschooling is for you.

-5 Really Good Reasons to Homeschool
+5 Reasons WE Homeschool

 From the moment your sweet babe is born, the countdown is on until it’s time to send him off to school.
 Most of us dread the day, and for good reason!
 When the average school day is 7 hours long, not including the rushed mornings getting ready for school, or the packed evenings full of homework and extracurriculars, it can feel a little like your child is no longer yours.

 Homeschooling not only allows you more time with your children, it allows your children more time with each other.
 When your kids are off in different classrooms all day, they don’t have a whole lot of time to even get to know each other.
 It also limits their ability to interact well with each other as they’re used to spending most of their time with kids their own age.

 Your family is God’s chosen gift for you.
 Personally, I want to cultivate those relationships the best way that I know how – through homeschooling.

-2. Biblical foundation
+02. Biblical foundation